rishik-ashili/supermind/readme.md

 # AdWise
-AdVise AI is an intelligent ad research platform that transforms your advertising vision into data-backed strategies.
+Adwise AI is an intelligent ad research platform that transforms your advertising vision into data-backed strategies.
 By analyzing cross-platform performance data and user behavior, we help you craft ads that resonate with your target audience and align with your brand identity.

 # Check out our project & demo video here: